microting/eform-angular-frontend/docs/Linux/install.md

 usermod -aG sudo eformuser
 ```

-logout and login to created user
+Logout and login to created user

 if you are in root, you can run __su__ to login as new user